devleaks/lata-docs/docs/Installation.md

 ## Installation Requirements

-LATA is an application written in the python language.
-It will require a working copy of a recent python interpreter.
+LATA is an application and plugin written in the python language.
+It requires the XPPython3 X-Plane plugin.

 ## LATA Software Installation

+LATA is a Custom Scenery and needs to be installed as such.

 Download the latest version of LATA from [GitHub](https://github.com/devleaks/lata).